 I feel like I’m stating the obvious here, but apps like Depop are becoming and more popular for selling secondhand brands items.
 I’ve bought a few Liz Lisa pieces there, and have even listed clothes there myself.
 And, of course, eBay is always a good start but there are other apps that are quite similar like Vinted.

-Another place that sells secondhand Liz Lisa, often in immaculate condition.
+Another place that sells secondhand Liz Lisa as well as other himekaji brands, often in immaculate condition.
 I bought a Liz Lisa jumpsuit from here and it arrived really quickly and in perfect condition.

-Technically not where I buy gyaru brand, but this is where I get all of my gyaru magazines including the latest EGG mook.
+Technically not where I buy gyaru brand, but this is where I bought some of my gyaru magazines including the latest EGG mook.
 No shopping service required, and you can purchase directly from their store.
 Easy peasy like lemon squeasy!

 I have grown to love aliexpress.
 They don’t sell gyaru brand, but they are a goldmine for finding accessories and flashy false nails… And even lashes!
 Shipping does take an age but everything on there is super cheap.
 You might be able to find some pieces that look veeeeeery similar to gyaru brand.
 I just thought I’d include aliexpress because I use it a fair amount, despite them not selling gyaru brand lol.

-This is by far one of the most popular sites to buy secondhand gyaru brand from, and one that a lot of my QueenE gals vouch for!
-It’s all in Japanese so I’d recommend loading it up in Google Chrome, and you’ll have to use a shopping service to purchase from there.
+Mercari is a Japanese website (kinda’ like eBay) so I’d recommend loading it up in Google Chrome.
+Here you will have to use a shopping service in order to purchase items.
 Please note: that shopping services often take a small fee (service fee) and you’d have to pay for two lots of shipping – one to the service, and then to your place.

-The key place to get replica gyaru brand for a fraction of the price, and where the material is often a lil’ bit better than the real deal.
-Again, you’d need to use a shopping service for this (I used to use Taobaospree but I don’t know if they’re active anymore) so Wib recommends Spreenow.
-Here’s a how-to guide on how to use their website.
+I haven’t bought from Taobao in a very long time so unfortunately I’m unsure of how to use it nowadays, but it was the key place to get replica gyaru brand for a fraction of the price, and where the material was often a lil’ bit better than the real deal.
+Again, you’d need to use a shopping service for this (I used to use Taobaospree but I don’t know if they’re active anymore).